couchbaselabs/dcp-documentation/indexing.md

 #####Node rejoining the cluster

 A node has failed over but then rejoins the cluster (e.g. it was rebooted for some reason).
 It still contains the same set of partitions as before the failover, so the cluster manager might decide this node is going to be again the master of those partitions.
 If this happens, the indexer might have previously indexed items that were not persisted to disk before the failover - now the indexer is ahead of the storage, that is, inconsistent.
-See the “Indexer is ahead of the datastore” section” for information about how to solve this inconsistency.
+See the “Indexer is ahead of the datastore” section for information about how to solve this inconsistency.

 ###Indexer is ahead of the datastore

 #####Rolling back to a point back in time that is consistent with current datastore state

-The UPR ROLLBACK response contains the sequence number (for each partition) to which point the index should be rolled back to.
+The UPR ROLLBACK response contains the sequence number to which point a partition in the index should be rolled back to.
 The indexer will find an older header (checkpoint) that contains a sequence number that is lower than or equal to the sequence number supplied by the ROLLBACK response.
 Once such header is found, the file is truncated to the position that matches the end of that header, discarding all data indexed after that checkpoint.
 A new UPR connection will be instantiated, which sends the partition versions from the header we found to the UPR server.
-Now the the index isn’t ahead of the storage any more and the response should be OK.
+Now the index isn’t ahead of the storage any more and the response should be OK.
 The indexing now proceeds the normal way until it has caught up with the datastore, and queries can now be served.
 In the most extreme scenario no such past header is found - in this case the whole index is discarded and has to be fully rebuilt - this is not expected to happen frequently.

 #####Rollback and index compaction